-Photovoltaics could literally be translated as light-electricity.
-And that’s just what photovoltaic materials and devices do; they convert light energy to electricity.
+Photovoltaics (PV) can be translated as light-electricity.
+And that is just what PV materials and devices do; they convert light energy into electricity.

-If you have had multiple quotes you may have seen prices with more than 200% difference between them for what is supposedly the same product.
-If you see a 5kW system advertised for $5,000 and another 5kW system advertised for $12,000 that can be quite confusing and intimidating.
+If you have got multiple quotes, you may have seen price differences of more than 200% for what is supposedly the same product.
+It can be quite confusing and intimidating to see a 5kW system advertised for $5,000 and another 5kW system advertised for $12,000.

 The simple fact of that matter is that the difference in price comes down to:

-- Cost of panels – There are panels out there that can vary from $137 each to $350+ each.
-They both might be 250w panels and both will claim that they do the same thing but why such a big difference in quality?
+- Cost of panels – there are panels out there that can vary from $137 each to $350+ each.
+They might both be 250w panels and will claim that they do the same thing, but why such a big difference in quality?
 Not all panels are made equal and buying cheap will simply come back to you.

-- Cost of mounting system – There may only be a variance of 30 – 40% here and this only makes up less than 10% of your total cost.
+- Cost of mounting system – the variance here is usually only 30 – 40%, and this only makes up less than 10% of your total cost.

-- Cost of isolators – These can range from $17 to $100 and there are 4 of them per 5kW installation.
+- Cost of isolators – these can range from $17 to $100, and there are four of them per 5kW installation.

-- Cost of installation – Our highly skilled and fully qualified contractors are paid a good wage and as a result we get the best results.
-Some contractors that are offered a rate that is based on volume and such they need to install 2 systems per day to make it viable.
+- Cost of installation – our highly skilled and fully qualified contractors are paid good wages which means that we get the best results.
+Some contractors are paid rates that are based on volume, and such they need to install two systems per day to make it viable.
 The only way to do this is to compromise on quality.
-Some companies even use an apprentice and a labourer to do the installation with the qualified electricians signing off on the work (sometimes remotely).
+Some companies even use an apprentice and a laborer to do installations, with the qualified electricians only signing off on the work (sometimes remotely).

-- Installer overheads – Some retailers run a ‘heavy’ business with high operational and marketing costs.
-Those companies that use doorknockers, telemarketing teams, and outsourced sales contractors will have high overheads and as such will not to charge a bigger margin on their sales.
-The vast majority of GEM Energy’s business is as a result of referral based work or traffic to our website.
-As such our marketing costs are less than 1% of our turnover which means we are able to offer you a quality product and service without the price tag.
+- Installer overheads – some retailers run a ‘heavy’ business with high operational and marketing costs.
+Companies that use door knockers, telemarketing teams, and outsourced sales contractors will have higher overhead costs and as such charge a bigger margin on their sales.
+The vast majority of GEM Energy’s business is a result of referrals or traffic to our website.
+As such, our marketing costs are less than 1% of our turnover which means we can offer you quality products and service without the price tag.

-- Insurances – Public Liability and Professional Indemnity are mandatory in this industry and the cost of cover can range from $1,000 per year to $30,000 per year.
-As we service government tenders and are suppliers to mining giants BHP Billiton our insurances are closely scrutinized so we need to ensure our insurances are geared up to cover everything.
+- Insurances – public liability and professional indemnity insurances are mandatory in this industry, and the cost of cover can range from $1,000 per year to $30,000 per year.
+As we service government tenders and supply corporate giants such as BHP Billiton, our insurances are closely scrutinized so we need to ensure they are geared up to cover everything.

-There are a lot of things to think about when choosing suppliers and if you see something that looks too expensive then you are probably paying to maintain a heavy company regardless of the sales pitch.
-Likewise, if you see a system that is too good to be true it probably is and you should ask yourself if you really getting the quality product you have been told you are.
+There are a lot of things to think about when choosing suppliers, and if you see something that looks too expensive, then you are probably paying to maintain a heavy company, regardless of the sales pitch.
+Likewise, if you see a system that is too good to be true, then it probably is and you should find out if you are getting the quality product that has been advertised.

 Grid-connected solar systems convert sunlight directly into electricity through solar panel arrays mounted on the roof, powering your home.
 They work any time the sun is shining; at night and in bad weather, your home gets its power from the main network.

-When a grid-connect solar power system generates excess power, this electricity can be fed back into the grid, effectively running your electricity meter backwards and saving you money.
+When a grid-connect solar power system generates excess power, this electricity can be fed back into the grid, effectively running your electricity meter backward and saving you money.

 Off-grid solar power systems are most commonly used in areas/countries (such as Australia) that are not connected to the main electricity grid.
 These systems work by converting the sunshine that hits your solar panel into electricity that supplies your property and charges the battery bank.
 At night or in bad weather, power comes from the battery into your home; if the battery level gets low, a generator can be used to power your home and charge the battery.